Welcome to the Baltic Climate School 2026

 • The course is free of charge and the costs of participation (accommodation, travels, meals, lectures and outdoor activities) are covered by CCB.

-• CCB offers a refund for travel costs up to 200 euros for participants from EU Member States and Eastern Partnership countries.
+• CCB offers a refund for travel costs up to 150 euros for Lithuanian participants and 200 euros for participants from other EU Member States and Eastern Partnership countries.

 • CCB Baltic Climate School offers green dishes for people and planet's health.